LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ## Discussion

-The model of listener sensitivity showed main effects of the vocoder channel and attentional manipulations in the expected directions: listener sensitivity was better when there were more vocoder channels and when mid-trial switching of attention was not required.
-However, the results of the gap duration manipulation were unexpected; based on past findings that auditory attention switches take between 300 and 400 ms,[@LarsonLee2013a; @LarsonLee2013b] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
-We did see slower reaction time in the short-gap trials, but sensitivity was actually *better* in the short-gap trials than in the long-gap ones (Figure
+The model of listener sensitivity showed main effects of the spectral degradation and attentional manipulations in the expected directions: listener sensitivity was better when there were more vocoder channels and when mid-trial switching of attention was not required.
+However, the results of the gap duration manipulation were unexpected; based on past findings that auditory attention switches take between 300 and 400 ms,[@LarsonLee2013a;
-\ref{fig-voc-dprime}a, right column).
-Moreover, according to the statistical model this effect was driven by a difference in the rate of responses to foil items, not targets.
-This suggests that, in the long-gap condition, listeners had difficulty selecting the correct stream to attend to, and/or had difficulty suppressing responses to foil items in the competing stream.
+@LarsonLee2013b] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
+We did see marginally slower reaction time in the short-gap trials, but sensitivity was actually *better* in the short-gap trials than in the long-gap ones (Figure \ref{fig-voc-dprime}a, right column).
+Moreover, according to the statistical model this effect was driven by a difference in the rate of responses to *foil items*, not targets; post-hoc analysis showed that this difference in foil response rate was significant in timing slots 2 and 3 (i.e., both before and after the switch gap); this difference in foil response rate in slot 2 (before the switch gap) cannot be attributed to the gap duration manipulation (since the manipulation was uncued), making definitive interpretation of this result difficult.
+Nevertheless, it may be the case that (for the post-gap difference at least) listeners had difficulty in the long-gap condition selecting the correct stream to attend to, and/or had difficulty suppressing responses to foil items in the competing stream.
 Interestingly, this difficulty appears to be limited to the maintain-attention trials (see Figure \ref{fig-voc-dprime}b, right column), and more specifically, to the